yuhaozhang/neural-ner/README.md

 Neural NER models
 =====

-This repo implements a LSTM-CRF or CNN-LSTM-CRF model with combined character-level and word-level representations for named entity recognition (NER).
+This repo contains PyTorch implementation of an LSTM-CRF and a CNN-LSTM-CRF model with combined character-level and word-level representations for named entity recognition (NER).

+## Requirements

+- Python 3
+- PyTorch (>= v1.0.0)
+- tqdm

 ## Training